ssindhu350/RenewableEnergyRevolution/README.md

 ### SQL Scripts

 Run the sql scripts in the sql folder.
 Only to create the tables.

+### Python scripts

-We run python scripts to embed and load to the tables
+We run python scripts to embed and load to the tables. run reguired pip installs.
+Please add your Google API KEY to your .env file